nvim-neorocks/luarocks-tag-release/README.md

 ## Limitations

 * This workflow only works on public repositories.
 * This action was designed with Neovim plugins in mind.
-It should work with any Luarocks package, but this has not been tested.
+It should work with any Luarocks package (lua >= 5.1), but this has not been tested.

 ## Acknowledgements